Key Stages 1 and 2

 Health education is promoted through many of the topics covered and the children are encouraged to consider the health and safety issues related to their daily activities.

-Our School Council enables the children to have a voice within the school.
+Our School Council is greatly used and it enables the children to have a voice within the school